lmc2179/lmc2179.github.io/drafts/time_series_metrics.md

 # Metric reviews

+Certain experiences seem to show up in data science jobs regardless of company size or industry.
 If you're a working data scientist, at some point a very nervous, very tired product manager will contact you and ask you a question along the lines of this one: `okay I looked at the dashboard, our favorite metric just moved, does that mean something? should we do something??
 WHAT DOES IT MEAN WHAT DO WE DO OH GOD OUR VP JUST PINGED ME ABOUT THE QUARTERLY MEETING WHAT DO I TELL`

 Okay, okay, relax.
 You and your friend are going to be alright, even if the VP's chat window is showing an ominous little `hey` and some dots.
 You have a couple of goals right now, once you've calmed down and run a query to look at the metric:
 1. First, look at the recent trajectory of the metric.
 Has it been changing in the direction we want it to move?
 Is it really volatile?
 2. Given that perspective, is the most recent observation actually all that interesting?
 Is it far out of the ordinary compared to its historical values?

 Let's see how we might answer these questions on some real data.

+# An example: Trips per day on a ride-sharing app

-Imagine, for example, that you're responsible for keeping an eye on how many trips drivers are doing on a ride-sharing app.
-(I don't actually have a ride-share app, but we'll use some daily numbers from the NYC Data tracker of number of trips, which should be sufficiently realistic).
-Your strategy involves this number going up, since it will mean you're able to increase your ROI on each driver.
+Imagine, for example, that you're responsible for keeping an eye on how many trips drivers are performing on a ride-sharing app<sup>[1](#foot1)</sup>.
+If your goal is to monetize driver time, you want this number going up, since it will mean you're able to increase your ROI on each driver.
+(In real life you might worry about other parts of the trip funnel, but we'll put that aside for now.)

-Imagine that you're looking at this plot:
+Lets take a look at our data, which is a monthly time series measuring trips per day of drivers.

 trips_per_day.png